Skip to content

 Security TypeTools & SystemsPurpose

-CyberEncrypted networks, data bunkersPrevent espionage
+CyberEncrypted networks, secure data centersPrevent espionage

-EnvironmentalSolar panels, water recyclingEnsure independence & resilience
+EnvironmentalRenewable energy, water recyclingEnsure independence and resilience

 Conclusion